lesaint/lesaint.github.io/_drafts/using_an_enum_instead_of_a_string_to_resolve_a_view_in_spring_mvc.md

 This solution is working like a charm and I like it very much.
 Spring easy extensibility was a real pleasure to discover.

-I wonder it this solution could be made generic and bundle into Spring MVC...
+I wonder if this solution could be made generic and bundle into Spring MVC...